-This is of course understandable, but we cannot change others.
+This is, of course, understandable, but we cannot change others.
 We cannot make them apologise, or put things right.
-Change can only come from within each individual.
-Only alone can we steer the course of our own life.
+Change can come only from within each individual.
+Only alone can we steer the course of our own lives.
 It is our decision on how we move forward from suffering.
 We can either stay in the wound and grow bitter, or we can use it as an opportunity to grow and try again.

-There isn’t much longevity in trying to hold it all together, and there is absolutely no shame in not being able to.
-The ones who love us will do anything to help, but if we remain hardened to them, it will certainly make everything a lot more difficult.
+There isn”t much longevity in trying to hold it all together, and there is absolutely no shame in not being able to.
+The ones who love us will do anything to help but, if we remain hardened to them, it will certainly make everything a lot more difficult.
 Honesty, as always, is the key.

 On November 3rd 1952, Silvia Plath wrote a familiar story in her diary: “My world falls apart, crumbles, “The centre cannot hold.”
 There is no integrating force, only the naked fear, the urge of self-preservation.
 I am afraid.
 I am not solid, but hollow.
 I feel behind my eyes a numb, paralysed cavern, a pit of hell, a mimicking nothingness.
 I never thought.
 I never wrote, I never suffered.
 I want to kill myself, to escape from responsibility, to crawl back abjectly into the womb.
 I do not know who I am, where I am going—and I am the one who has to decide the answers to these hideous questions.”

 With familiar social structures being dismantled around us, we may feel uncertain about where we are, or what we can do.
 We should try not to repress and forget the balm that is kindness and self-care.
-This is the inner commitment which must be made.
-Because taking care of oneself, is not really something that is widely practiced.
+This is the inner commitment which must be made, because taking care of oneself, is not really something that is widely practised.
 So much is focused on the outside that the inner you, the authentic you, gets neglected.

-Gets rejected, much like the rejection of the body so prevalent in the last two stories.
-Most often this rejection happens in puberty.
-We should not, but we may feel shame if our body doesn’t align with the cultural projections of our time.
+Itgets rejected, much like the rejection of the body, so prevalent in the last two stories.
+Most often, this rejection happens in puberty.
+We should not, but we may feel shame if our body doesn”t align with the cultural projections of our time.

-For me, I was a thin child who loved to dance and play, but as soon puberty arrived, I wanted to hide away.
-I wore only black because I wanted to disappear.
-For me my body should have been an outward reflection of my inner world, but it wasn’t.
-I look back now at 31 and realise how many years I have lost to this belief.
-To the abyss of five or so years when I weighed less than a nine year old child.
+For me, I was a thin child, who loved to dance and play but, as soon puberty arrived, I wanted to hide away.
+I wore only black, because I wanted to disappear.
+For me my body should have been an outward reflection of my inner world, but it wasn”t.
+I look back now, at thirty one, and realise how many years I have lost to this belief. lost to the abyss of five or so years, when I weighed less than a nine year old child.

-Since attempting recovery I have noticed how many people glamorise being thin.
-Looking gaunt, or having an eating disorder, but anyone who knows could never say this.
-The truth is that your hair turns to copper because of malnutrition, and then it thins and falls out.
+Since attempting recovery, I have noticed how many people glamorise being thin, looking gaunt, or having an eating disorder but, anyone who knows, could never say this.
+The truth is that your hair turns to copper, because of malnutrition, and then it thins and falls out.
 Your body metabolises all of your fat, your muscle, including your heart.
-You cannot walk upstairs because your chest hurts, and the tendons in your knees feel as if they will snap at any moment.
-It wastes you and robs you until there is nothing left.
+You cannot walk upstairs, because your chest hurts, and the tendons in your knees feel as though they will snap at any moment.
+It wastes you, and robs you, until there is nothing left.